developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-products.md

 If you are deleting a table or view with children, you get a warning.
 Removing a table or view with children leaves you with disconnected views that you can no longer query.

-## Use Low-Code to Transform Data in the SQL Runner[​](#use-low-code-to-transform-data-in-the-sql-runner "Direct link to Use Low-Code to Transform Data in the SQL Runner")
+## Use Low-Code to Transform Data in the SQL Runner

 To begin a data transformation, via one of the following methods: